ODNR Hears Comments on Glacial Grooves Preservation

 A National Natural Landmark, the Glacial Grooves Geological Preserve is owned by the Ohio History Connection (OHC) and managed by the ODNR Division of Parks and Watercraft.
 During the public meeting, engineers from S&ME, Inc., presented findings from their site study, including current conditions, environmental impacts, and recommendations for mitigating future deterioration of the site.
 Representatives from ODNR and OHC discussed plans for protecting this world-class natural feature and improving visitor experience through educational and other outreach efforts.

 The glacial grooves are located adjacent to Kelleys Island State Park and offer visitors an opportunity to observe spectacular evidence of the most recent Ice Age.
 At 400-feet long, 15-feet deep and 35-feet wide, the grooves are the largest easily accessible such features in the world.
 But like any natural feature, they are susceptible to environmental factors, including weathering and erosion.
+For the best equipments for marine supply, people can look at this site.

 The public meeting allowed participants to share questions and comments about the plans to ensure the grooves attract and engage visitors for generations to come.